Norstar134/python-gatcha-pull/planning/peusdocode.md

         CONVERT the input to a string, removing commas

         UPDATE table/file

     ELSE IF user input is 3:
+        DELETE current gatcha

+        GET user input for gatcha banner name
+        IF it matches an entry:
+            DELETE the row

+        UPDATE CSV/database

+ELSE IF user input is 3:
     PRINT record gatcha menu